ADG-DAPT/Telechips-Model-Zoo/tcc750x/Object_detection/Yolo/README.md

 YOLO models are widely known for their real-time performance and high accuracy in detecting multiple objects in a single pass over the image.
 This benchmark covers multiple YOLO versions (v3 to v8, YOLOX, YOLOv6, and so on), providing insight into their speed and detection accuracy on embedded hardware.

-You can also click on the model name in the table allows you to download the binary that can run on the TCC750x EVB.
+You can also click on the model name in the table allows you to download the binary that can run on the TCC750x.

 ---